Originally published at gwendolynvansant.com

 Similarly, during the midterm elections, Stacey Abrams used her non-financial resources to stand strong in the eyes of justice and demand a recount in Georgia.
 No young (or old) Black woman looking back at 2018 will ever forget how she persisted!
 To me, all of these things prove that we are on our way to understanding Audre Lorde’s famous adage: “You cannot dismantle the master’s house with the master’s tools.”
 Reparations of all kinds requires a reconstruction, not only a shifting.

 I am so proud to be a part of this moment in time.
-I’m proud as well to have served as the lead consultant for ReflectUS (a nonpartisan coalition of women’s political leadership organizations that prepare women and girls to run for office) on the equity and inclusion practices of the coalition.
+I’m proud as well, in my work with Tuti Scott through Changemaker Strategies, to have served as the lead consultant for ReflectUS (a nonpartisan coalition of women’s political leadership organizations that prepare women and girls to run for office) on the equity and inclusion practices of the coalition.
 Now, in 2019, may quite possibly be the time―while we’re experiencing a large shift for women in political leadership, especially zeroing in on women of color’s steady incline―that we learn to leverage our power without thinking of money as our only resource.
 We can leverage money only to shift it for the good of our collective humanity rather than for individual pocketbooks, taking the money out of politics and putting people back in.

 As for money and other resources in my own work and in my life, I am often asked to assume an “abundance mindset.”
 But, as it has been most commonly put forth, this idea has not resonated for me in and of itself.
 Why?
 The abundance I have known comes from within myself and from the work of my ancestors and “angels”, not from material resources.
 As for the material, I have had the mantra I will have enough… This represents the personal faith that has carried me through tough times and daring choices.
 I have held a belief, I will be able to provide what my family truly needs… This is the abundance I have been living with.
 To me, it is an abundance of spirituality, faith, courage, and community.
 It is far from a belief about a full bank account.